Attribute accessible dicts and collections thereof

 In traversing data structures from XML, JSON, and other typically-nested data sources, concise direct access can clean up code considerably.

-items therefore provides Item, a convenient attribute-accessible dict subclass, plus helper functions to make working with Item s.
+items therefore provides Item, a convenient attribute-accessible dict subclass, plus helper functions.

-itemize, for example, helps iterate of a list of dictionaries, as often found in JSON processing: Each record is handed back as an Item rather than a Python dict.
+itemize, for example, helps iterate through a sequence of dictionaries, as often found in JSON processing: Each record is handed back as an Item rather than a Python dict.

 A typical progression would be from: